 Organic – What Does It Mean?

-The answer is: Yes, all milk is a natural product, but organic milk is even more pure.
-There are special dairy farms, which are producing organic milk, which means that their cows are fed special natural feed, such as corn, soy and hay, which also was grown on organic farms without chemicals and pesticides.
+The answer is simple.
+Yes, all milk is a natural product, but organic milk is even purer.
+Dairy farms that produce organic milk feed their livestock with special natural feed, such as corn, soy, and hay, which also was grown on organic farms without chemicals and pesticides.

-- 100% Organic – means that this product was made with 100% organic ingredients.
+- 100% Organic – this means that this product was made with 100% organic ingredients.

-- Organic – means that the product was made with at least 95% organic ingredients, with strict restrictions on the remaining 5%, including no GMO’s.
+- Organic – means that the product was made with at least 95% organic ingredients, plus high restrictions on the remaining 5%, including no GMO’s.

-- Made with Organic Ingredients – means that the product was made with minimum of 70% organic ingredients, with strict restrictions on the remaining 30% including no GMO’s.
+- Made with Organic Ingredients – means that the product was made with a minimum of 70% organic ingredients, with high restrictions on the remaining 30% including no GMO’s.

-- Products which are made with less than 70% organic ingredients, may list specific, organically produced ingredients on the side panel of the package, but may not make any organic claims on the front of the package.
+- Products that are made with less than 70% organic ingredients, may list specific organically produced ingredients on the side panel of the package, but may not make any organic claims on the front of the package.

 Stay tuned to my next upcoming post, where I will provide you with some very useful information about organic and non-organic yogurt.